This page contains affiliate links from which I'll receive commissions!

 Here’s the step-by-step process.

-1.- You go to your Cloudflare Workers dashboard and create a new Worker Script.
+2.- On the right, locate the “Create Application” button to create a new Worker Script.
 Call it whatever you want to remember its purpose (maybe afflink).

 You can Cloak Affiliate links with Cloudflare Workers Script Now